Exhibition of Japanese toys in Hanoi

 Information from Centre of Cultural exchange Vietnam – Japan, an exhibition of design and products of interior toys is planned to take place at 27 Quang Trung, Hanoi from August 12 to September 9.

-This is a joint event by the center and KOTO Co., LTD, a Japanese company which manufactures entertaining devices and toys.
-Exposed at the event are series of spectacular interior toys which are specially designed for both playing and decorating purpose.
-Among those are well-known product lines which were awarded various design titles in Japan, including Play-deco (Good Design Award 2011) and Piperoid (Good design Award 2007).
+This event is a collaborative effort between the Center and KOTO Co., LTD, a Japanese company known for its innovative entertainment devices and toys.
+Featured at the exhibition will be a selection of stunning interior toys specifically designed for both play and decorative purposes.
+Notable product lines, which have earned prestigious design accolades in Japan, will be showcased, including Play-deco (Good Design Award 2021) and Piperoid (Good Design Award 2016).

-All products on this exhibition are masterpieces of Takashi Tsunoda, a talented designer working in the fields of toys and interiors.
-The designer previously worked for KOTO Co., Ltd. He has been self-employing for his own brand “Twelvetone” since 2007.
+All products on display at this exhibition are the creations of Takashi Tsunoda, a distinguished designer specializing in toys and interiors.
+Tsunoda formerly collaborated with KOTO Co., Ltd and has been running his own brand, "Twelvetone," since 2007.

 Comments (0)